Kevin-Ngo/Class-Base/README.md

 1. **Set up a text file that lists the department code and classes.**

     *Formatting for this text file is extremely sensitive (pay attention to spaces and commas)*.
-When entering the list of departments (first line of text), see the _departments.txt_ file that is found in the _help_ directory, for exact names of departments.
+When entering the list of departments (first line of text), see the _departments.txt_ file, found in the _help_ directory, for the exact names of departments.
 After typing out the departments that the desired classes are in, you can enter in the class names, respective to the order of entered departments.
     The formatting is as follows:
     ~~~~